Programmatic Information on Numeric Nutrient Water Quality Criteria

 In 1998, EPA published a Numeric Nutrient Strategy describing the approach the Agency would follow to develop nutrient information and work with the states and tribes to help them adopt numeric nutrient criteria into their water quality standards.

-In recognition of the urgency of addressing nitrogen and phosphorus pollution, EPA formed the Nutrient Innovations Task Group (NITG) to focus on reducing nitrogen and phosphorus pollution in U.S. waters.
-In 2009, the NITG published a report to draw public attention to the need for nutrient reduction strategies.
+In recognition of the urgency of addressing nitrogen and phosphorus pollution in U.S. waters, EPA formed the Nutrient Innovations Task Group (NITG).
+In 2009, the NITG published a report and fact sheet to draw public attention to the need for nutrient reduction strategies.

-- An Urgent Call to Action: Report of the State-EPA Nutrient Innovations Task Group
+- An Urgent Call to Action: Report of the State-EPA Nutrient Innovations Task Group (August 2009) (pdf)

-- Nutrient Innovations Task Group, Report Fact Sheet
+- Nutrient Innovations Task Group, Report Fact Sheet (August 2009) (pdf)

 In 2011, EPA published a comprehensive memorandum reaffirming its commitment to partnering with states and stakeholders to address nitrogen and phosphorus pollution.
 This memorandum presents a framework that states can use to reduce nitrogen and phosphorus pollution while developing numeric criteria.